openvinotoolkit/openvino/docs/notebooks/121-convert-to-openvino-with-output.rst

                             a generated IR and output .xml/.bin files.
       --output_dir OUTPUT_DIR, -o OUTPUT_DIR
                             Directory that stores the generated IR.
-By default, it is the directory from where the Model Optimizer is launched.
+By default, it is the directory from where the Model Conversion is launched.
       --freeze_placeholder_with_value FREEZE_PLACEHOLDER_WITH_VALUE
                             Replaces input layer with constant node with provided value, for example: "node_name->True".
 It will be DEPRECATED in future releases.
-Use --input option to specify a value for freezing.
+Use "input" option to specify a value for freezing.
       --static_shape        Enables IR generation for fixed input shape (folding `ShapeOf` operations and shape-calculating sub-graphs
                             to `Constant`).
 Changing model input shape using the OpenVINO Runtime API in runtime may fail for such an IR.
-      --use_new_frontend    Force the usage of new Frontend of Model Optimizer for model conversion into IR.
+      --use_new_frontend    Force the usage of new Frontend for model conversion into IR.
 The new Frontend is C++ based and is available for ONNX* and PaddlePaddle* models.
-Model optimizer uses new Frontend for ONNX* and PaddlePaddle* by default that means
+Model Conversion API uses new Frontend for ONNX* and PaddlePaddle* by default that means `use_new_frontend`
-                            `--use_new_frontend` and `--use_legacy_frontend`
-                            options are not specified.
+                            and `use_legacy_frontend` options are not specified.
       --use_legacy_frontend
-                            Force the usage of legacy Frontend of Model Optimizer for model conversion into IR.
+                            Force the usage of legacy Frontend for model conversion into IR.
 The legacy Frontend is Python based and is available for TensorFlow*, ONNX*, MXNet*, Caffe*, and Kaldi* models.
       --input_model INPUT_MODEL, -w INPUT_MODEL, -m INPUT_MODEL
                             Tensorflow*: a file with a pre-trained model (binary or text .pb file after freezing).
 Caffe*: a model